Bachelor's Degree Graduated from an approved school of nursing. (Required)

 Minimum Work Experience

-- At least 2 years of hematology/ oncology/ BMT experience (Required)
+- 2 years of hematology/ oncology/ BMT experience (Required)

 Required Licenses and Certifications

 - Registered Nurse in District of Columbia (Required)

 - Basic Life Support for Healthcare Provider (BLS) (Required)